DIPlib/diplib/src/documentation/workplan.md

 -   *MATLAB* interface.

--   *DIPimage* toolbox: The `dip_image` object is defined and has all methods defined.
+-   *DIPimage* toolbox: The infrastructure is complete (the `dip_image` and `dip_measurement` objects are defined and all methods ported; most `dipshow` functionality is ported; the GUI is ported and partially rewritten).
-    The `dipshow` function works.
 Functions are being added as functionality is ported to the new library.

 -   *PyDIP* Python module: Currently just a thin wrapper around the *DIPlib*, with classes